-Parents and teachers founded friends of De Eglantier to

-support the Eglantier in realising projects that cannot be (fully) realised from the regular budget but which are considered important for the Culture and Nature Education at the school.
+Parents and teachers founded friends of De Eglantier to support the Eglantier in realising projects that cannot be (fully) realised from the regular budget but which are considered important for the Culture and Nature Education at the school.

-Would you like to make a contribution, you may do so on account number:

-NL92 RABO 0300 5837 45,

-Stichting Vrienden van de Eglantier in Delft.
+Would you like to contribute?
+You may do so on account number: NL92 RABO 0300 5837 45, Stichting Vrienden van de Eglantier in Delft.